46OkuMen/46-okunen-monogatari/docs/space_saving_tricks.md

 	* Impact: Provides 780 more characters of space per file.
 	* The error messages in this block only show up during a fatal crash, and they usually don't help.
 With my optimism, I blanked the entire error block in every file so I can reroute the pointers of strings that overflow from their blocks.
 * Using the end-of-block padding as overflow containers.
-	* Impact: Varies widely.
-250 more characters in ST2.EXE, 280 in ST3.EXE.
+	* Impact: Allows full utilization of the 780 characters in the error block, which was underutilized by 200-300 characters in ST2 and St3.
-* Removing the Shift-JIS spaces that serve to center text in credits and CG sequences.
+* Removing Shift-JIS spaces that indent text.
-	* Impact: Provides 8-10 more characters per centered string, but removes the emphatic effect.
+	* Impact: Varies pretty widely, still calculating.
 	* This is sometimes the only thing I can do to get space in OPENING.EXE and ENDING.EXE, which have no spare block.
+* Removing error messages in the menu text block.
+	* Impact: 13-26 more characters per file.
 ## Other things I might try
-* Rewriting the spare-block pointer table, which immediately precedes it.
+* ~~Rewriting the spare-block pointer table, which immediately precedes it.~~
 	* Yeah that definitely doesn't work.
 The game boots but it corrupts particular bits of text...
 		* Not even bits of text that get moved to that location, either.
 I wonder what's going on?
 	* Maybe I should rewrite the pointer-pointers too??